entee28/batch-rename/readme.md

 - A set of whopping 8 renaming rules.
 - Ability to save and load rule preset (which includes selected rules, rules' parameters, rules' order) as JSON file, with drag and drop support for loading preset.
 - Ability to rearrange rules' order.
+- Ability to select which files should be renamed after loading files
 - Exceptions handle (duplication, empty or invalid parameters, no rule selected, etc.)
 - The result can be previewed by users.
 - Ability to create a copy of all the files and move them to a selected folder rather than perform the renaming on the original file.